europace/baufismart-antraege-api/README.md

 ## Get all the data you need for approval
 ### Get a list of applications
-To get a list of your applications, you can call the api without any parameters.
+As loan provider, you'll get a list of all your applications, sorted by lastChanged, paged and filterable.

 Requirement:
 - the caller is loan provider or part of it